halfaHalfawy/halfaHalfawy/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught  developer
 - I’m currently open for a new job opportunity

 <br><br>